pando-systems/pandos/README.md

-# pando-systems-core
+# Pandos

-Pando Systems - Core Implementation
+This is the `pandos` python package by Pando Systems.

 * Developed with python version: `3.10.12`